EVERY OCTOBER, high school students across the country take the PSAT/NMSQT (yes, that last part is weird...no vowels!).

 If you are taking the PSAT/NMSQT as a freshman or sophomore, don’t stress about this examination!

-If you are a Junior, you may want to give the PSAT more consideration.
+If you are a high-school junior, you may want to give the PSAT more consideration.

 That’s because for juniors, the PSAT represents a chance to qualify as one of the 16,000 juniors who are selected as National Merit finalists each year.